 # [ tag , initial, (lb , ub) , scaling , units ] problem.inputs = np.array([ [ 'wing_area' , 80 , ( 50. , 130. ) , 100. , Units.meter**2], [ 'cruise_altitude' , 8 , ( 6. , 12. ) , 10. , Units.km], ])

 Each input parameter takes in 5 values; a tag (an identification to communicate between the optimizer and SUAVE), an initial value, set of bounds, a scale factor (many optimizers tend to be more effective when the input values are of order 1), as well as the units used.

 The objective and constraints are defined in the lines below.

-This file also defines the “aliasing,” i.e. how the design variables, constraints, and objective “map” to the variables used in Procedure.py (which is runs the problem).
+This file also defines the “aliasing,” i.e. how the design variables, constraints, and objective map to the variables used in Procedure.py (which is where the problem is evaluated).
 The aliases for this problem are defined in the lines below.
 Note that the first entry refers to the tag defined in either problem.inputs, problem.objective, or problem.constraints.

 Note that, sometimes, a single input can map to multiple outputs, such as the “wing_area” design variable; in this case, use a list for the outputs, as seen above.
 The use of a wild card “*”, can also allow values to map to multiple outputs.
 Values to be outputted cannot contain wild cards as that would be ambiguous to an optimizer.

-Links everything together, defining the steps you would use to size and analyze the aircraft at each optimizer iteration.
+This links everything together by defining the steps you would use to size and analyze the aircraft at each optimizer iteration.